BruceEckel/WinterTechForum-hugo/content/location/index.md

 well-maintained reference to hotels and restaurants in downtown Crested Butte (where we hold the event -- note that you should try to stay downtown and not on the mountain, so you can just walk everywhere).
-Note that site only lists hotel-style lodging; there is also a [very nice hostel](http://www.cbhostel.com/), and numerous AirB&B's and VRBO-style spaces available.
+Note that site only lists hotel-style lodging; there is also a [nice hostel](http://www.crestedbuttelodging.com/lodging/crested-butte-intl-lodge-hostel/), and numerous AirB&B's and VRBO-style spaces available.

 High-speed Internet is available in the conference location and at